Earl Gregg Swem Library: Manuscripts

-The mission of the Manuscripts area of Special Collections is to provide primary source material for the College of William and Mary faculty, graduate and undergraduate students, and visiting scholars and researchers.
+The mission of the Manuscripts area of Special Collections is to provide primary source material for William & Mary faculty, graduate and undergraduate students, and visiting scholars and researchers.

 The Manuscripts Collections are primarily focused on Virginia history from the 17th to the 21st centuries.
 They include the papers of many famous alumni and individuals who have shaped the course of Virginia and the nation.
 Among them are: